Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

    > `:nohlsearch` : for clearing search highlighting.
    Also read (:h usr_12.txt), section 12.2 for a nice overview on search.

+   When in search mode instead of hitting Enter use `Ctrl + g` and `Ctrl + t` to traverse matches while still being in search mode.

 ## Intermediate Stuff

 1. **`:earlier N`** : Time travel in past N seconds.